Netflix-Skunkworks/stethoscope/docs/plugins.rst

 The above example configures only the ``bitfit`` plugin.

+.. note:: Login managers plugins are configured differently; see `Login Managers`_ for more details.

 .. note:: Many plugins involve communicating with external servers.
 Each of these respects an optional ``TIMEOUT`` configuration variable which controls the timeout for these external connections.
 If not set for a particular plugin, the top-level configuration variable